 We also prove Theorem~\ref{thm-jak} as an application of Theorem~\ref{thm-f-b}.
-Section~\ref{sec-proof-thm-main-cylinder} proves that Theorem~\ref{thm-main} holds in the case of hyperbolic cylinders.
-Section~\ref{sec-cusp} proves that Theorem~\ref{thm-main} holds in the case of cusp.
-In Section~\ref{sec-proof-thm-main}, we prove Theorem~\ref{thm-main} in the general case.
-Then we prove Theorem~\ref{thm-max-min} as an application of Theorem~\ref{thm-main}.
-Finally, we prove Theorem~\ref{thm-off-diag}.
+In Section~\ref{sec-comp-hyper-cyl}, we first construct the complex hyperbolic cylinders, then study the Bergman kernel of the complex hyperbolic cylinders.
+In Section~\ref{sec-holonomy}, we calculate the holonomy of the Chern connections associated to the standard Hermitian metrics on the trivial line bundles on complex hyperbolic cylinders and prove that Theorem~\ref{thm-main} holds in this case.
+In Section~\ref{sec-cusp-I}, we first construct the complex hyperbolic cusp of type one, then prove that we can use complex hyperbolic cylinders to approximate complex hyperbolic cusp of type one.
+Then we prove that Theorem~\ref{thm-main} holds in this case.
+Similarly, in Section~\ref{sec-cusp-II}, we first construct the complex hyperbolic cusp of type two, then prove that we can use complex hyperbolic cylinders to approximate complex hyperbolic cusp of type two.
+Then we prove that Theorem~\ref{thm-main} holds in this case.
+Section~\ref{sec-proof-main} proves Theorems~\ref{thm-main}, \ref{thm-max-min} and \ref{thm-off-diag}.

 \textbf{Acknowledgements.} The author would like to thank Professor Song Sun for many very helpful discussions.
 The author also thanks the IASM of Zhejiang University for their hospitality during the preparation of this manuscript.